 As discussed in Section III.E., the State Water Board intends to fund pilot projects FY 2020-21.
 For the Pilot Projects identified, either OPP or DDW will take the lead in developing potential projects, with administration of the funding agreement by DFA.
 For each Pilot Project effort, the lead State Water Board organization (OPP or DDW) will solicit input from the Advisory Group and interested stakeholders on various aspects of the potential SAFER pilot project.
 The process may include engagement with the full Advisory Group, a sub-group of the Advisory Group, and/or include periodic updates to the Advisory Group and engagement with key stakeholders and community groups.
 Board staff will work with key stakeholders to ensure that projects are developed and implemented expeditiously and are in alignment with needs of communities.

-Based on interest expressed by Advisory Group members and other stakeholders, staff have identified the following potential pilot projects.
+Based on interest expressed by Advisory Group members and other stakeholders, staff have identified the following potential pilot projects:

 Innovative POU/POE Technology (Lead – DDW): DDW will work with OPP to conduct a workshop to discuss the current state of POU/POE technology and get feedback from community groups and other stakeholders on needs and knowledge gaps that could be addressed by a pilot project.
 DDW will also engage with researchers studying these technological challenges, as well as industry groups, such as the Water Quality Association, to develop potential pilot efforts to address the identified needs/knowledge gaps.